Olympias: Alexander's reign and the Wars of the Diadochi

 After Alexander the Great's death in Babylon in 323 BC, his wife Roxana gave birth to their son named Alexander IV.
 Alexander IV and his uncle Philip III Arrhidaeus, the half brother of Alexander the Great who may have been disabled, were subject to the regency of Perdiccas, who tried to strengthen his position through a marriage with Antipater's daughter Nicaea.
 At the same time, Olympias offered Perdiccas the hand of her and Philip's daughter, Cleopatra.
 Perdiccas chose Cleopatra, which angered Antipater, who allied himself with several other Diadochi, deposed Perdiccas, and was declared regent, only to die within the year.

 Polyperchon succeeded Antipater in 319 BC as regent, but Antipater's son Cassander established Philip II's son Philip III (Arrhidaeus) as king and forced Polyperchon out of Macedonia.
 He fled to Epirus, taking Roxana and her son Alexander IV with him, who had previously been left in the care of Olympias.
 At the beginning, Olympias had not been involved in this conflict, but she soon realized that in the case of Cassander's rule, her grandson would lose the crown, so she allied with Polyperchon in 317 BC.
 The Macedonian soldiers supported her return and the united armies of Polyperchon and Olympias, with the house of Aeacides, invaded Macedonia to drive Cassander out from power.

-After winning in battle by convincing the army of Adea Eurydice, the wife of Philip III, to side with her own, Olympias captured and executed the two in October 317 BC.
+After winning in battle by convincing the army of Adea Eurydice, the wife of Philip III, to side with her own, Olympias captured and executed the pair in October 317 BC.
 She also captured Cassander's brother and a hundred of his partisans.
-Cassander soon blockaded and besieged Olympias in Pydna and one of the terms of the capitulation had been that Olympias's life would be saved, but Cassander had decided to execute her, sparing only temporarily the lives of Roxana and Alexander IV (they were executed a few years later in 309 BC).
+Cassander soon blockaded and besieged Olympias in Pydna and one of the terms of the capitulation had been that Olympias's life would be saved, but Cassander had decided to execute her, only temporarily sparing the lives of Roxana and Alexander IV (they were executed a few years later in 309 BC).
 When the fortress of Pydna fell, Cassander ordered Olympias killed, but the soldiers refused to harm the mother of Alexander the Great.
 There are differing stories about her death.
 Pausanias states that she was stoned to death by the families of her many victims.
 Justinus says she went out to meet her enemies in royal attire with two maids and forced them to stab her publicly, "so that you could see Alexander even in his dying mother."
 Cassander is also said to have denied to her body the rites of burial.

 Cassander ordering the death of Olympias by Jean-Joseph Taillasson, ca. 1799.